First “potentially habitable” exoplanet discovered

 Gliese 581g is located 20 light years from Earth, orbiting the nearby (in astronomical terms) red dwarf star Gliese 581.
 It, along with the discovery of another new planet, brings the total number of known planets around this star to six – the most yet discovered in a planetary system outside our own.
 Like our solar system, the planets around Gliese 581 have a nearly-circular orbit.

+But perhaps put off packing your bags just yet.
+To astronomers, a “potentially habitable” planet isn’t necessarily one where humans would thrive.
+Rather, it refers to a planet that could sustain life.
+Actual habitability depends on many factors, but having liquid water and an atmosphere are among the most important.
 With a mass three to four times that of Earth, Gliese 581g orbits its star in just under 37 days.
 Its mass indicates that it is probably a rocky planet with a definite surface and enough gravity to hold onto an atmosphere.

 However, the planet is tidally locked to the star, meaning that one side is always facing the star, while the other side is in perpetual darkness.
 This means that the most habitable zone on the planet’s surface would be the line between shadow and light known as “the terminator”.

+Gliese 581g’s discovery by a team of planet hunters from the University of California (UC) Santa Cruz and the Carnegie Institution of Washington was the result of more than a decade of observations using the W. M. Keck Observatory in Hawaii, one of the world’s largest optical telescopes.
 Using the HIRES spectrometer on the Keck I Telescope, the team was able to precisely measure the star’s motion along the line of sight from Earth, and detect the new planet using the radial velocity method.
 This is when the gravitational tug of an orbiting planet causes periodic changes in the radial velocity of the host star.

 "Our findings offer a very compelling case for a potentially habitable planet," said Steven Vogt, professor of astronomy and astrophysics at UC Santa Cruz.
 "The fact that we were able to detect this planet so quickly and so nearby tells us that planets like this must be really common."